 In the case of braces, side effects can be the result of poor dental hygiene during the treatment.
 Poor dental care can lead to gingivitis, plaque and a build-up of tartar, which can then require further dental work.
 Also, cheeks and gums may end up getting cut by wires during the treatment, leaving them raw and painful.
 With Invisalign, there are no wires or brackets to cause damage to the teeth or mouth to cause similar side effects.
 However, aligners have to be removed to eat, and the teeth and aligners should be cleaned before aligners are replaced.
 Some patients cut down on snacking to avoid the process, and as a side effect, lose weight.

 Once the treatment is completed, both types require a little maintenance to ensure the positive results are long lasting.
 Braces and Invisalign both require the use of a retainer following the treatment’s end.
 A retainer will help to maintain the new position of your teeth and initially may need to be worn full time.
 Once your dentist is happy that the new tooth alignment has set in the mouth, they may reduce your retainer use to night times only, giving you freedom and an apparatus-free smile all day.

 OSD’s approach to treatment

 As mentioned initially, there are various types of dental issues that can be treated equally with either braces or Invisalign.
-At OSD, once your teeth have been assessed, we use cutting-edge technology to take a 3D scan of the teeth, we then take photos of your smile and x-ray your teeth and jaw.
+At OSD, once your teeth have been assessed, we take a 3D scan of your teeth, after which photos of your smile and x-ray your teeth and jaw will be taken.
 This speeds up the whole treatment process, as a full plan can be visualised from day one.
-Also, we can focus, not only on the corrective treatment for your teeth, but also on aesthetics and your overall look, ensuring you leave with a perfect smile.
+Also, we can focus not only on the corrective treatment for your teeth, but also on aesthetics and your overall look, ensuring you leave with a perfect smile.